andrewrk/pillagers/README.md

 ## Developing

  1. Install Node.js and libcairo-dev.
-Both are probably be in your operating system's package manager.
+Both are probably in your operating system's package manager.
  2. `npm run dev`